nestybox/sysbox/docs/user-guide/configuration.md

 Oct 27 05:18:59 disco1 systemd[1]: Started Sysbox General Service.
 ```

 That's it.
-You can now launch system containers.
+You can now start using Sysbox.

-Note that even though Sysbox is comprised of various daemons and its
+**NOTE: even though Sysbox is comprised of various daemons and its
 respective services, you should only interact with its outer-most
-systemd service called "sysbox".
+systemd service called "sysbox".**

 ## Sysbox Configuration Options